avakian439/dndcontent/Main Information/Cities/Outer Heaven/Outer Heaven.md

 As a beacon of free enterprise, [[Outer Heaven]] thrives. [[The Adventurer's Guild Hall - Outer Heaven|Guild Halls]] function as independent contracting agencies, while taverns like "[[The Cloud's Edge]]" and "[[The Wyvern's Roost]]" facilitate private deals and information exchange.
 Its vibrant bazaars offer goods and services.
 This safe haven is not governed, but *secured* by the voluntary actions and self-interest of the heroes it attracts, whose presence is its ultimate deterrent and guarantee of liberty.
 - - -
 # Places
+### Of high significance
+- **[[The Astral Anchorage]]**: Perched on the city's highest accessible platform, this bustling sky port is a marvel of arcane engineering.
+Here, specialized airships, reinforced with dimensional anchors and guided by experienced pilots and 'Aether-Navigators', prepare for journeys beyond the known realms.
+Massive, shimmering Portal Arches flicker with unstable energies, opening temporary gateways to other dimensions and distant planets.
+Adventurers come here to book passage, hire specialized crews, or seek out rare components for their own planar expeditions.
+It's a place of constant flux, filled with the hum of magic, the shouts of merchants, and the eager anticipation of those about to step into the unknown.
 ### Taverns
 - **[[The Cloud's Edge]]**: A bustling tavern known for its strong ale and even stronger rumors.
 Perfect for finding new quests or overhearing secrets.
 - **[[The Wyvern's Roost]]**: A more upscale inn and eatery, frequented by veteran adventurers and wealthy merchants.
 Good for high-paying contracts or discreet meetings.